vcuello/INFM600-Cuello-Wells/README.md

 #Description of Datasets

-The dataset is a combined set of two *Pew Research Center’s Internet & American Life Project*  in association with Princeton Survey Research Associates International survey analysis datasets, which are a combined set of a  *2013 Library Typology*  (http://www.pewinternet.org/datasets/september-2013-library-typology/) survey analysis complied by Aaron Smith, Associate Director of Research at the Pew Research Center; and a  *2014 E-Reading and Gadgets*  (http://www.pewinternet.org/datasets/january-2014-e-reading-and-gadgets-omnibus/) survey analysis complied by Research Analysist Kathryn Zickuhr and Director of Internet Science & Technology Research at the Pew Research Center, Lee Raine.
+The dataset is a combined set of two *Pew Research Center’s Internet & American Life Project*  in association with *Princeton Survey Research Associates International* survey analysis datasets, which are a combined set of a  *2013 Library Typology*  (http://www.pewinternet.org/datasets/september-2013-library-typology/) survey analysis complied by Aaron Smith, Associate Director of Research at the Pew Research Center; and a  *2014 E-Reading and Gadgets*  (http://www.pewinternet.org/datasets/january-2014-e-reading-and-gadgets-omnibus/) survey analysis complied by Research Analysist Kathryn Zickuhr and Director of Internet Science & Technology Research at the Pew Research Center, Lee Raine.

 The  *2013 Library Typology*  dataset is comprised of information in relation to survey answer question analysis about American adults 16 years and older most common uses for public libraries, along with a report analysis on the findings published by Pew Research Centers (Smith, 2014), (http://www.pewinternet.org/2014/04/03/older-adults-and-technology-use/).

-The  *2014 E-Reading and Gadgets*  dataset consist of a survey question analysis of American adults age 16 and older frequency of use of E-reading and other electronic devices uses in public libraries, also includes an analytic report of the dataset ( Zickhur & Raine, 2014) ,                                                                                                                           ( http://www.pewinternet.org/2014/01/16/e-reading-rises-as-device-ownership-jumps/).
+The  *2014 E-Reading and Gadgets*  dataset consist of a survey question analysis of American adults age 16 and older frequency of use of E-reading and other electronic devices uses in public libraries, also includes a liink to an analytic report of the dataset ( Zickhur & Raine, 2014) ,                                                                                                                           ( http://www.pewinternet.org/2014/01/16/e-reading-rises-as-device-ownership-jumps/).

 Even though these datasets are one year apart which may lead to data miss match, it still provides relevant information based on the commonality factor of location.
-The one year apart between the datasets is not significant given the information we used for the joined dataset is formulated in a way that asks the individual if he/she ever used electronic devices for reading or ever visited the library making the question cumulative overtime with only one year difference.
+The one year apart between the datasets is not significant given the information we used for the joined dataset is formulated in a way that asks the individual if he/she ever used electronic devices for reading or ever visited the library making the question cumulative overtime with only a one year difference.

-From these two original datasets of the *2013 Library Typology * dataset survey response results of Q21, frequency of use of the library in the past year combined with the dataset survey results of the  *2014 E-Reading and Gadgets*   PIAL4 response to the used electronic book platforms is necessary to answering the question of; Do states whose population reported a significant percentage of reading using e-books also have a significant percentage of in person visits to public libraries ?
+From these two original datasets of the *2013 Library Typology * dataset survey response results of Q21, frequency of use of the library in the past year combined with the dataset survey results of the  *2014 E-Reading and Gadgets*   PIAL4 response to the used electronic book platforms is necessary to answering the question of; Do states whose population reported a significant percentage of reading using E-books also have a significant percentage of in person visits to public libraries ?

 # Data Description